Linux Foundation: Training and certification

-The Linux Foundation Training Program features instructors and content from the leaders of the Linux developer and open source communities.
+The Linux Foundation Training Program features instructors and content from the leaders of the Linux developer and open-source communities.

 Participants receive Linux training that is vendor-neutral and created with oversight from leaders of the Linux development community.
 The Linux Foundation's online and in-person training programs aim to deliver broad, foundational knowledge and networking opportunities.

-In March 2014, the Linux Foundation and edX partnered to offer a free massive open online class titled Introduction to Linux.
+In March 2014, the Linux Foundation and edX partnered to offer a free, massive open online class titled Introduction to Linux.
 This was the first in a series of ongoing free offerings from both organizations whose current catalogue of MOOCs include Intro to DevOps, Intro to Cloud Foundry and Cloud Native Software Architecture, Intro to Apache Hadoop, Intro to Cloud Infrastructure Technologies, and Intro to OpenStack.

 In December 2015, the Linux Foundation introduced a self-paced course designed to help prepare administrators for the OpenStack Foundation's Certified OpenStack Administrator exam.

 As part of a partnership with Microsoft, it was announced in December 2015 that the Linux on Azure certification would be awarded to individuals who pass both the Microsoft Exam 70-533 (Implementing Microsoft Azure Infrastructure Solutions) and the Linux Foundation Certified System Administrator (LFCS) exam.

 In early 2017, at the annual Open Source Leadership Summit, it was announced that the Linux Foundation would begin offering an Inclusive Speaker Orientation course in partnership with the National Center for Women & Information Technology.
-The free course is designed to give participants "practical skills to promote inclusivity in their presentations."
+The course is designed to give participants "practical skills to promote inclusivity in their presentations."

 In September 2020, the Linux Foundation released a free serverless computing training course with CNCF.
 It is taught by Alex Ellis, founder of OpenFaaS.

-Among many other organization with similar offerings, The Linux Foundation has reported a 40% increase in demand for their online courses in 2020 during the coronavirus pandemic and the resulting social-distancing measures.
+Among many other organizations with similar offerings, The Linux Foundation has reported a 40% increase in demand for their online courses in 2020 during the coronavirus pandemic and the resulting social-distancing measures.